IllusionMods/Unity3DCompressor/README.md

-# Unity assetbundle compression script generator
+# Unity asset bundle compressor

 This program will compress Unity asset bundles with LZ4 compression, saving disk space and improving load times.
 To use this program, drag a folder or a unity3d file on to the .exe